First ever test-tube dogs give 'puppy love' a new meaning

-NEW YORK (Reuters) - Rarely is a major scientific breakthrough so darn cute.
+NEW YORK, Dec 9 (Reuters) - Rarely is a major scientific breakthrough so darn cute.

 Researchers at Cornell University in New York State and the Smithsonian Institution in Washington, D.C., announced on Wednesday the first litter of puppies born through in vitro fertilization.